 Natural flavors are another ingredient I avoid.
 "Natural" flavors may contain solvents, emulsifiers, flavor enhancers, and preservatives.
 The term has no formal legal definition.
 "Unfortunately, the United States has not established clear requirements for natural claims and manufacturers are using this term liberally."
 (Skubisz, 2016) Out of principle, I don't buy products from companies that mislead with doublespeak.

 Consumers must be informed and self-advocate... even an eight year old girl diagnosed as prediabetic.
 Such are the norms of the times.
-If a child is suckered by false advertising into buying an energy bar and vitamin drink marketed as sugar-free from a school vending machine and becomes diabetic, it's her fault.
+If a child is suckered by false advertising into buying an energy bar and vitamin drink marketed as sugar-free from a school vending machine and becomes diabetic, it's her fault, or we blame her parents.
 We don't examine poor policy, bad schooling, misleading ads that affect consumers' perceptions, or corporate complicity.